Native Connections Youth Suicide Prevention Program

-Youth Suicide Prevention for Parents & Caregivers
+Youth Suicide Prevention Toolkit for Parents and Caregivers

 Why do I need to watch for suicide?

 - Suicide is the second leading cause of death for AIAN youth ages 10 to 24 in the U.S.

 - For each suicide death, family and close friends are at higher risk for suicide themselves